 - manage previously diagnosed and undiagnosed patients with complex acute and chronic conditions using treatment interventions to monitor, sustain, and restore physiologic and psychological function

 - establish collaborative relationships across all disciplines to support patient care

-- apply ethical, safe, and culturally competent high-quality patient care
+- apply ethical, safe, and culturally competent principles in patient care

 - apply evidence-based practice and knowledge in complex decision-making